MiguelAp18/calendar-api-rest/README.md

 ## About The Project
-<p>The purpose of this application is to create a robust backend that can handle users registration and authentication using JWT.
+<p>The purpose of this application is to create a backend that can handle users registration and authentication using JWT.
 The events are for a typically calendar app where you can do CRUD operations but always keeping security of users.
 The app was developed using NodeJS, Express and MongoDB</p>

 ## Installation
 First, you need to download the project and install or simply clone it.